isb-cgc/readthedocs/docs/source/sections/gcp-info/LaunchBucket.rst

 Cons:

 - Since gcsfuse will actually download the data to your directory, make sure your VM instance has enough available storage to clone data from the bucket
-- Consume available storage space
+- Consumes available storage space
 - May slow down your performance